JCarter426/KOTOR2-Spice-of-Life/README.md

 During installation, TSLPatcher generates a backup folder and a log recording which files were affected.

 1. Restore dialog.tlk by copying the file from the backup folder to your game directory, replacing the existing one.
 2. Restore or delete all all module files affected by this mod.
-For each module, copy the corresponding .mod file from the backup folder to your game's Modules folder if it was created, otherwise delete the .mod file from your game's Modules folder.
+For each module, copy the corresponding .mod file from the backup folder to replace the one in your game's Modules folder if a backup was created, otherwise delete the .mod file from your game's Modules folder.
-3. Delete all installed by this mod from your game's Override folder.
+3. Delete all other files installed by this mod from your game's Override folder.

 # Compatibility